 Gingivitis Treatment

 Gingivitis is often painless at first, making it difficult to diagnose without regular dental checkups.
-Inflammation of the gums can be a potentially serious condition, which is why it’s vital to get regular dental exams from South Shore Dentistry.
+Inflammation of the gums can be a potentially serious condition, which is why it’s vital to get your regular dental exams from South Shore Dentistry.

 Pinhole® Surgical Technique Gum Therapy